rust-lang/rustc-dev-guide/src/backend/debugging.md

- * One caveat to the aforementioned methodology: the `-print` family of options to LLVM only prints the IR unit that the pass runs on (e.g., just a function), and does not include any referenced declarations, globals, metadata, etc. This means you cannot in general feed the ouptut of `-print` into `llc` to reproduce a given problem.
+ * One caveat to the aforementioned methodology: the `-print` family of options to LLVM only prints the IR unit that the pass runs on (e.g., just a function), and does not include any referenced declarations, globals, metadata, etc. This means you cannot in general feed the output of `-print` into `llc` to reproduce a given problem.

  * Within LLVM itself, calling `F.getParent()->dump()` at the beginning of